azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 The detailed matrix of attestation details and its expiry can be found under [this](Readme.md#how-azsk-determines-the-effective-control-result) section.
 Attestation expiry date is also emitted in CSV scan result as shown in [this](../Images/02_SVT_Attest_3.PNG) image.

+> **Note**:
-> **Note**: All the controls are subjected to an initial grace period from the first scanned date.
+> * All the controls are subjected to an initial grace period from the first scanned date.
 On expiry of grace period for a control,
 >  1. 'WillFixLater' option will be disabled for further attestation.
->  2. attestation will expiry if the control is attested as 'WillFixLater'.
+>  2. Attestation will expire if the control was attested as 'WillFixLater'.
+> User will then have the option to either fix the control or use other available attestation states with proper justification.
 >
-> User will then have the option to either fix the control or use other available attestation state with proper justification.
+>* Attestation may also expire before actual expiry in cases when the attested state for the control doesn't match with current control state.
 [Back to top...](Readme.md#contents)

 ### Bulk attestation